catseye/toolshelf/README.markdown

     rm -rf ${TOOLSHELF}/yucca

-...and if you want to get rid of all trace of `toolshelf` and all of the packages you've docked using it, simply
+...and if you want to get rid of (almost) all trace of `toolshelf` and all of the packages you've docked using it, simply

     rm -rf ${TOOLSHELF}